chimken-adobo/Laboratory-Activities/Activity 1 Folder/activity1/READMEcustom.md

    http://localhost:3000
    ```

+⚠️IMPORTANT⚠️

+IF THIS POPS UP WHEN INSTALLING "To address all issues (including breaking changes), run:
+  npm audit fix --force"

+  **DON'T DO IT**.

+  Now if you accidentally did it, you need to follow these steps to fix it.
+  **Inside Bash**

+  * 1. In your front-end folder (activity1):

+     rm -rf node_modules package-lock.json

+  * 2. Reinstall react-scripts manually, Since it’s missing or broken, install the exact version your project expects:

+     npm install react-scripts@5.0.1 --save

+  * 3. Reinstall everything else

+     npm install

+  * 4. Start the app again

+     npm start

 ⚠️ Make sure your **back-end (NestJS)** is running on a different port (also `3000` by default).
 If both front-end and back-end use the same port, you’ll need to: